KJ-Ahn/BCCOMICS/README.md

 - RECFAST

 ## Running
 Best explained with an example.
-Let's assume that BCCOMICS is installed on `/home/kjahn/BCCOMICS`, whose sub-directories are `src`, `sample`, etc. (Or, assume BCCOMICS installed on `c:\Documents\BCCOMICS` on a Windows system)
+Let's assume that BCCOMICS is installed at `/home/kjahn/BCCOMICS`, whose sub-directories are `src`, `sample`, etc. (Or, assume BCCOMICS installed at `c:\Documents\BCCOMICS` on a Windows system)
 Below `$` is a linux command prompt, `>>` is either OCTAVE's or MATLAB's command prompt.

 ### work directory